eellak/gsoc2018-librecust/README.md

 ### Challenges
 While LO Basic is the most documented language, mainly because of its abstraction, developers keen on using modern languages (eg Python, Java).
 LibreOffice Python UNO bridge is poorly documented with helping topics spread across multiple forum posts, so our documentation will be of much help for new developers.

+# Installing and building librecust
+## Installation
+The installation process is described in the corresponding [wiki page]()

+## Building librecust
+Building and packaging instructions for developers are provided in the corresponding [wiki page](Build/project/link).

 ## Implementation
 Menu customizations are implemented by editing user configuration `.xml` files and adding UI functionality through predefined [dispatch commands](https://wiki.documentfoundation.org/Development/DispatchCommands) and macro scripts.